-A guy I follow on Facebook posted the other day that if anyone posted ‘All I Want For Christmas’ or ‘Last Christmas’ on their timelines, he’d unfriend them.
+A guy I follow on Facebook wrote the other day that if anyone posted ‘All I Want For Christmas’ or ‘Last Christmas’ on their timeline, he’d unfriend them.

 A bit extreme, but I kind of get what he means.
 When you hear them every time you turn on the radio or walk into a shop, do you really want them taking over your social media as well?

 Having said that, I do like the way certain songs get you into the Christmas spirit.

 They’re not the same songs for everybody.
 A lot of people here in the UK think it’s Christmassy to listen to songs with the words ‘Sausage Roll’ shoehorned into them.

 Each to their own, as my dad used to say.

 In that spirit, I thought I’d share my five favourite Christmas songs with you.

 Here goes …

 #5: ‘How To Make Gravy’ – Paul Kelly